Alcohol Detox At Home: Pros and Cons

 How To Detox From Alcohol At Home – First Steps

-If you have read the cautionary warning in the preceding section and still wish to pursue self-detox from alcohol, here are a number of preliminary steps you should undertake to make sure the process is safe, and to increase its chances of success:
+If one has read the cautionary warning in the preceding section and still wish to pursue self-detox from alcohol, here are a number of preliminary steps one should undertake to make sure the process is safe, and to increase its chances of success:

-- Remove ALL alcoholic beverages from your home – this is obvious, but a crucial step.
+- Remove ALL alcoholic beverages from home – this is obvious, but a crucial step.

-- Clear your schedule – the time required for complete detoxification could take weeks.
-Make sure nothing stands in your way.
+- Clear the schedule – the time required for complete detoxification could take weeks.
+Make sure nothing stands in a way.

-- Get support – make arrangements with family members or friends who will make sure you are OK, and who will be there if you need anything.
+- Get support – make arrangements with family members or friends who will make sure a detoxing person is OK, and who will be there if the individual needs anything.

-- Focus on hydration – make sure you drink enough fluid, because this will help to rehydrate your body and get rid of toxins.
+- Focus on hydration – make sure a detoxing individual drinks enough fluid, because this will help to rehydrate the body and get rid of toxins.

 - Take vitamins – B-complex, Niacin, vitamin C, magnesium, and zinc.
-Experiment to see which ones work best for you.
+Experiment to see which ones work best.

 The Two Main Types of Self-Detox From Alcohol